Seetha Mount: Location

 Seetha Mount is located about nine kilometers from Pulpally on the road to Kabanigiri village on the bank of river Kabini.

 Landmark

 There is a large church in the village and a small school nearby.
 The postal code of the village is 673579.

-Transportation
+Transport

 Seetha Mount village is near Pulpally town which can be accessed from Mananthavady.
 The Periya ghat road connects Mananthavady to Kannur and Thalassery.
 The Thamarassery mountain road connects Calicut with Kalpetta.
 The Kuttiady mountain road connects Vatakara with Kalpetta and Mananthavady.
 The Palchuram mountain road connects Kannur and Iritty with Mananthavady.
 The road from Nilambur to Ooty is also connected to Wayanad through the village of Meppadi.